-In management's opinion, the accompanying unaudited consolidated financial statements for Fair, Isaac & Company, Incorporated (the "Company") for the six months ended March 31, 2000 and 1999 have been prepared in accordance with generally accepted accounting principles for interim financial statements and include all adjustments (consisting only of normal recurring accruals) that the Company considers necessary for a fair presentation of its financial position, results of operations, and cash flows for such periods.
-However, the accompanying consolidated financial statements do not contain all of the information and notes required by generally accepted accounting principles for complete financial statements.
-All such consolidated financial statements presented herein are unaudited, however, the September 30 balance sheet has been derived from audited consolidated financial statements.
-This report and the accompanying consolidated financial statements should be read in connection with the Company's audited consolidated financial statements and notes thereto presented in its Annual Report on Form 10-K for the fiscal year ended September 30, 1999.
-Notes that would substantially duplicate the disclosures in the Company's audited consolidated financial statements for the fiscal year ended 30, 1999, contained in the 1999 Form 10-K have been omitted.
-The September interim financial information contained in this Report is not necessarily indicative of the results to be expected for any other interim period or for the full fiscal year ending September 30, 2000.
+In management's opinion, the accompanying unaudited condensed consolidated financial statements for Fair, Isaac & Company, Incorporated (the "Company") for the nine months ended June 30, 2000 and 1999 have been prepared in accordance with generally accepted accounting principles for interim financial statements and include all adjustments (consisting only of normal recurring accruals) that the Company considers necessary for a fair presentation of its financial position, results of operations, and cash flows for such periods.
+However, the accompanying condensed consolidated financial statements do not contain all of the information and notes required by generally accepted accounting principles for complete financial statements.
+This report and the accompanying condensed consolidated financial statements should be read in connection with the Company's audited consolidated financial statements and notes thereto presented in its Annual Report on Form 10-K for the fiscal year ended September 30, 1999.
+Notes that would substantially duplicate the disclosures in the Company's audited consolidated financial statements for the fiscal year ended September 30, 1999, contained in the 1999 Form 10-K have been omitted.
+The interim financial information contained in this Report is not necessarily indicative of the results to be expected for any other interim period or for the full fiscal year ending September 30, 2000.